Green and black poison dart frog: Behavior

-The green-and-black poison dart frog is semi arboreal, hunting, courting, and sleeping in the trees.
-However, as it is a small frog, it cannot jump far enough to span the distances between trees, so it returns to the ground when it wants to travel.
+The green-and-black poison dart frog is semi-arboreal, hunting, courting, and sleeping in the trees.
+Like other dart frogs, they spend much time in the shallow pools of water created in the cup-like leaves of bromeliad plants.
+The same plants often serve as nurseries for tadpoles.
+The small pools offer little access to nutrients so the tadpoles often engage in cannibalism.
+As it is a tiny frog, it cannot obviously leap from branch to branch in the treetops, thus it returns to the ground when it wants to travel.
+Once on the ground, frogs may travel several miles in an effort to breed, find feeding grounds, or to take care of tadpoles.
 To assist in climbing, the frog has small, sucker-like discs on the ends of its toes, which create a slight suction as the frogs climb, making their grip mildly adhesive.

 Reproduction

-Unlike all other poison dart frogs, green-and-black poison dart frogs gather in large groups before mating.
+Unlike other poison dart frogs, green-and-black poison dart frogs gather in large groups before mating.
 They squabble over territories; eventually, each individual male frog clears a small patch for himself.
 Females wander among the males, with the latter then attempting to impress the former with their bird-like mating calls.
+Captive female green-and-black poison dart frogs are known to fight amongst themselves in the presence of calling males.
 Once a male has caught the attention of a female, he leads her to a site he has selected for egg deposition.
 The female lays her eggs, which he then fertilizes.
 In about 14 days, these hatch into tadpoles.
 Their parents, typically the male, then carry the tadpoles into the canopy, with the tadpoles sticking to the mucus on their parents' backs.
 The parents then deposit their tadpoles into the small pools of water that accumulate in the center of bromeliads, and guard the tadpoles while they feed on algae and small invertebrates that inhabit the tiny pool.

 As pets

 Green-and-black poison dart frogs are popular exotic pets due to their small size, bright colors, and intriguing behavior.
-As with all frogs, they have permeable skin and should not be handled.
+When they are in captive or zoo settings they are fed crickets, fruit flies.
+This causes the green-and-black poison dart frog to lose most, if not all, of its toxicity.